ahammouda/opensource_staging/README.md

 constraint specification for imports, that other libraries struggle with (see prior work).
-There are extensive ambitions for this library, but for now aims to simply solve the problem of bulk importing rows for a single model, given an arbitray depth of depency relationships that must be maintained during import.
+There are extensive ambitions for this library, but for now aims to simply solve the problem of bulk importing rows for a single model, given an arbitray depth of depency relationships that must be maintained/referenced during import.

 ##### Main Pieces